Bay Boats versus Flats Boats

 fishing with a guy poling and a guy fishing.

-the part where I said Bay Boats can fish the flats.
+the part where I said Bay Boats can go flats fishing.
 Yes, they can

 and very well I might add also with more people